The Secret of the Sword

 The Secret of the Sword, also known as He-Man and She-Ra: The Secret of the Sword, is a 1985 American animated superhero film produced by Filmation.
-Although released before the series She-Ra: Princess of Power began, the film was a compilation of the first five episodes with minor edits made.
+Although released before the series She-Ra: Princess of Power began, the film is a compilation of the first five episodes with minor editing.

-The film was part of a trend of theatrically released animated films created by producers of TV shows and toys during the 1980s.
+The film's production was part of a trend of theatrically released animated films created by producers of TV shows and toys during the 1980s.
 It is part of the same continuity as the He-Man and the Masters of the Universe cartoon series, and was created by the same Filmation production team and cast.
 It was the first He-Man theatrical film, and the first theatrical release to feature She-Ra or any Masters of The Universe/Princess of Power characters.

-Six months after its theatrical release, The Secret of the Sword was televised in episodic form, during the premiere week of the She-Ra TV series, from September 9 to 13, 1985.
-For series purposes, the film is known as the storyline The Sword of She-Ra.
+Six months after its March, 1985 theatrical release, The Secret of the Sword was televised in episodic form, during the premiere week of the She-Ra TV series, from September 9 to 13, 1985.
+Within the series, the storyline covered by the film is known as "The Sword of She-Ra".

 Plot

-On Eternia, the Sorceress of Castle Grayskull is awakened by the magical 'Sword of Protection', which leads her to a portal known as a 'Time Gate'.
+On Eternia, the Sorceress of Castle Grayskull is awakened by the magical Sword of Protection, which leads her to a portal known as a Time Gate.
 She sends Prince Adam and Cringer through the portal to find the person destined to possess the Sword.

 Adam and Cringer arrive in the other dimensional world of Etheria, which is ruled by the Horde, an intergalactic army.
-Adam eventually stands up to some Hordesmen soldiers and defeats them with the help of archer Bow.
-Bow and his friend Kowl are members of the 'Great Rebellion'.
+Adam eventually stands up to some soldiers of the Horde and defeats them with the help of archer Bow.
+Bow and his friend Kowl are members of the Great Rebellion.
 They take Adam and Cringer to the Rebellion's base in the Whispering Woods.

 While taking away villagers, the Horde, led by Force Captain Adora, are attacked by the Rebels, aided by Adam and Cringer in their secret identities as He-Man and Battle Cat.
 The Sword eventually glows in Adora's presence, revealing that it belongs to her.
 This distraction allows the Horde to knock He-Man out and capture him.

 At the Horde's prison complex, Adora interrogates He-Man.
 She believes that the Rebels are evil and that the Horde are benevolent rulers, despite not knowing much about life outside their base.
 He-Man dares her to see what life on Etheria is really like.
 The Rebels get into the prison to find him, only to get captured.
 Kowl manages to free He-Man, who liberates the others and destroys the prison.
 Meanwhile, Adora witnesses the cruelties citizens endure at the hands of the Horde.
 Furious, she confronts the Horde's leader Hordak.
-However, Hordesman Shadow Weaver casts her into a sleep that makes her forget what she recently learned.
+However, Horde magic-user Shadow Weaver enchants her into a sleep that makes her forget what she recently learned.